 Remuneration to the senior executives may consist of:

 - opportunity to participate in long term share- or share price-related incentive plans, and

 The fixed salary to the senior executives is revised annually and shall be competitive and based on the individual's competence, responsibility and performance.

 The variable cash remuneration to the senior executives shall be based on how well the targets set for their respective area of responsibility, INVISIO Communications and its subsidiaries are met.
 The result shall be linked to measurable targets (qualitative, quantitative, general and individual).
 The targets within each senior executive's respective area of responsibility aims to encourage the development of INVISIO Communications both on a short and a long term basis.
 The variable remuneration shall not exceed 50 per cent of the fixed salary and shall, to the extent permitted by applicable law, not affect pension or holiday allowance.

 The general meeting shall resolve on all share- and share price-related incentive programs to senior executives, i.e. the management of the company.

-The board has proposed a new stock option program, to be resolved by this Annual General Meeting, the Stock Option Program 2018/2021.
-The objective of the Stock Option Program 2018/2021 is to link a portion of the employees’ remuneration to the long-term performance of INVISIO, and thereby align their interests with those of the shareholders.
+The Annual General Meeting 2018 resolved on adopting a stock option program.
+The board proposes a similar stock option program, to be resolved by this Annual General Meeting.
+The objective of the stock option programs is to link a portion of the employees’ remuneration to the long-term performance of INVISIO Communications, and thereby align their interests with those of the shareholders.

 Any pension benefit shall be of a defined contribution.